How to Find Someone’s Middle Name: Lookup Trick Finds Full Name Fast

 Obtain Traffic Citations & Motor Vehicle Records to Find a Person’s Name

-Motor vehicle records and traffic citations are an extension of court records but oftentimes have their own search tools.
-Individuals may look up driving records through government repositories and, unlike some of the other methods, many people have a minor driving infraction on their record, so finding someone’s middle name this way is more likely.
+Motor vehicle records and traffic citations are an extension of court records, but oftentimes have their own search tools.
+Individuals may look up driving records through government repositories and–unlike some of the other methods–many people have a minor driving infraction on their record, so finding someone’s middle name this way is more likely.

 Lastly, Maryland also has an online court tool that allows individuals to look up traffic citation records using names or company names, choose between trial or appellate courts, select party type and case type, and fill in other details.6

-Motor vehicle records entail details like names, driver’s license numbers, dates of birth, traffic citations, accident reports, etc.
+Motor vehicle records entail details like driver’s license numbers, dates of birth, traffic citations, accident reports, and full names.
+These can be an affordable and accessible tool for finding out someone’s middle name.

 • Parcel Number